La Brea, Trinidad and Tobago: Topography

 La Brea is famous for its natural wonder of the world, "The Pitch Lake", which is actually the largest of three in existence.
 It is located on an area of depression in the landscape; with some pools, reeds and grayish asphalt everywhere.
 The asphalt is so soft in some areas that an individual can slowly sink if he/she stands on the surface too long.
 In some places one can put a stick through the asphalt and remove liquid tar.
 During the rainy season, the pools collect water, which becomes sulfurous due to the gases that are being released through the asphalt layers.
 These pools of water become breeding places for Aedes aegypti (yellow fever mosquito) and other mosquitoes, thereby creating a health risk for workers of Lake Asphalt Company and tourists as well as the local villagers.

 Transportation

-Roads in the district have to be constantly repaired, which usually takes a long time.
-Road users are inconvenienced by the condition of the roads and commuters have to pay very high fares.
-The means of transportation are: maxi taxis, P-cars, taxis and buses.
-Residents who have their own transport claim that vehicles are very costly to maintain because of frequent repairs as a result of the condition of the roads.
-After 7 pm transport becomes very difficult to obtain.
+Maxi taxis, P-cars, taxis and buses are available modes of transportation in the area.